You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Harvard University is a private, not-for-profit, Ivy League research university that is the oldest school in the country.
 It was established in 1636 and is located in Cambridge, Massachusetts and is the most prestigious and selective school in the country.
 This school is regionally accredited by the NEASC.

 Harvard confers 46 undergraduate degrees and 166 graduate and professional degrees within its 11 academic units.
 It is also a highly selective school and rigorous in terms of academic standards; transferring in is almost impossible and students who do transfer in are almost always behind schedule for their graduation timetable.
+The most popular majors are:

 Life at Harvard can be difficult, particularly considering how much emphasis is put on educational outcomes.
 Students often build their own internship and research opportunities and take the time to network with both classmates and faculty.
 Ambitious students will find the 400 student organizations to be a welcome relief from the rigors of academia, all which make up one of the best institutions of higher learning in America.